joshnuss/1000experiments.dev/src/routes/posts/smart-shelf-svelthree.md

 ## Notes

 - The texture should have an image for each of the 6 sides of the book.
 Front, back, side, etc..
-- Highlight book
+- Highlight the book(s) you are searching for.
-- If there are many books (ie some are offscreen), show arrows
+- If there are many books (ie some are offscreen), show arrows to pan.
 - Integrate with AR using fiducial markers.
 The fiducials will go on the shelf corners.